 Rössing is the world's longest-running open pit uranium mine.
 It is a 24-hour operation, 365 days a year.
 Rössing is among the three Namibian uranium mines in operation which provides a considerable amount world uranium oxide mining output.
-Rössing has a nameplate capacity of 4,500 t of uranium per year and had produced 2,121.79 tonnes in 2017 which brings the total produced.
+Rössing has a nameplate capacity of 4,500 t of uranium per year and had produced 2110 tonnes in 2017.